EmberHeartshine/kiss-video/README.md

 [See a sample site deployed straight from this repository.](https://emberheartshine.github.io/kiss-video/public) (The videos and subtitles haven't been encoded and uploaded to the host yet, so it doesn't work completely yet.
 Try again tomorrow.)

 ## Installation
 Download or clone the repo, configure, and point a Web server at the `public/` directory.
-That's it!
+Since the videos are all pre-encoded, there's no processing on the server side (beyond serving the static files).

 ## Configuration
 kiss-video is entirely static, so most of the configuration you need is in `db.json`.
 There are a few things to configure directly in `index.html` related to embedding.
 I highly recommend looking at the example included in this repo to get a better idea of what to expect.